HristinaStankovic/codeceptjs-playwright-bdd-framework/README_API.md

 - Or close the terminal tab
 - The message "Shutting down the allure server at http://127.0.0.1:xxxxx" will appear

-Shows:
+The Allure report shows:

-- Test results
+- Test results with detailed breakdowns
-- Response times
+- Response times for each API call
 - Request/response data
-- History and trends
+- History and trends across multiple runs
-- Statistics
+- Statistics and charts

+## Summary: 3 Ways to Check Results

+1. **Console output** - immediate feedback while tests run
+2. **Log files** (`logs/` folder) - persistent record of all executions with full details
+3. **Allure reports** - interactive HTML reports with charts, trends, and request/response data

 ## Output accumulation